var-code-5/GDSC/README.md

 2. The application will display the Kanban board with the default sections.
 3. To add a new task, click on the "+ Add task" button in the desired section.
 4. Fill in the task details, including priority, assigned to, reported to, and description.
-5. To delete a task, click on the "x" button in the top-right corner of the task window.
+5. To sort the tasks within a section, click on the "^ Sort" button in the desired section.
 6. To create a new section, click on the "+" button in the top-right corner of the board.
+7. To delete a task, click on the "x" button in the top-right corner of the task window.
-7. To quit the application, press the "q" key.
+8. To quit the application, press the "q" key.

 ## Code Structure